iamtrungtran/iamtrungtran/README.md

-# 💫 About Me:
+# Hi there!

-# Hi there! 👋 I'm Trần Anh Trung<br><br>A 17-year-old high school student with an intense passion for programming, computers, and everything tech-related. 🚀<br><br>- 🎓 Currently navigating through high school while teaching myself to code.<br>- 💡 Deeply interested in exploring new technologies and building cool projects.<br>- 🌱 I’m constantly learning and pushing my limits to become a better developer every day.
+###👋 I'm Trần Anh Trung<br><br>A 17-year-old high school student with an intense passion for programming, computers, and everything tech-related. 🚀<br><br>- 🎓 Currently navigating through high school while teaching myself to code.<br>- 💡 Deeply interested in exploring new technologies and building cool projects.<br>- 🌱 I’m constantly learning and pushing my limits to become a better developer every day.

 ## 🌐 Socials: